dshanske/indieweb-publisher/README.md

 You can change the footer credits by overriding the function that displays them (`independent_publisher_footer_credits()`) and making that function return something else (or return blank to remove footer content entirely).

 Before making such a change, you'll want make sure you're using a [Child Theme](https://github.com/raamdev/independent-publisher#using-a-child-theme-to-customize-independent-publisher) so that future theme updates don't override your modifications.
-The `functions.php` file that comes with the [Independent Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) includes [an example](https://github.com/raamdev/independent-publisher-child-theme/blob/master/functions.php#L36) for overriding the footer credits function.
+The `functions.php` file that comes with the [Indieweb Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) includes [an example](https://github.com/raamdev/independent-publisher-child-theme/blob/master/functions.php#L36) for overriding the footer credits function.

 ### How do I add my own Social Icons to the Social Menu?